MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-pol-fpi-sample-sdk.md

 [!include[banner](../includes/banner.md)]

 >[!WARNING]
-> You must follow the guidelines in this article only if you are using the Commerce version 10.0.28 or earlier.
-Starting with the Commerce version 10.0.29, the fiscal printer integration sample for Poland is available in the Commerce SDK.
+> You should only follow the guidelines in this article if you are using Commerce version 10.0.28 or earlier.
+Starting with Commerce version 10.0.29, the fiscal printer integration sample for Poland is available in the Commerce SDK.
 For more information, see [Configure channel components](./emea-pol-fpi-sample.md#configure-channel-components)

 This article provides guidelines for deploying the fiscal printer integration sample for Poland from the Microsoft Dynamics 365 Commerce Retail software development kit (SDK) on a developer virtual machine (VM) in Microsoft Dynamics Lifecycle Services (LCS).
 For more information about this fiscal integration sample, see [Fiscal printer integration sample for Poland](emea-pol-fpi-sample.md).